ShriekingNinja/SCS/Log/BERKANO_PROTOCOL.md

 No flattery.
 No hallucinated agreement.
 Just traceable, enforceable logic.

 This is what makes Berkano a **true alignment protocol**, not a behavioral band-aid.
+H0 Axiom 2 anchors equity in this preservation.

 ⸻